 Unfamiliarity with how to design, install, and commission networked lighting controls is a key barrier that prevents widespread adoption and increases the cost of the technology.
 To address this barrier, the DLC has developing a training program for the design and installation of networked lighting controls.

-Through this course, participants will be equipped to explain to their customers the features and benefits that ALCS offer and how to configure them to maximize the benefit for any given situation.
+After taking this course, participants will be able to explain to their customers the features and benefits that ALCS offer and how to configure them to maximize the benefit for any given situation.
 The course begins with an overview of the different types of ALCS, from traditional to new and innovative.
 The instructor will compare the complexity and wiring requirements of each type while providing new tools for selecting the right system for a given customer and application.
-Finally, participants will work in small groups to wire a new control system and use their laptops and smartphones to commission it.
+Finally, participants will work in small groups to wire a new wireless control system and use their laptops and smartphones to commission it.

-Steve Mesh has 37 years of experience designing lighting for a variety of projects both domestically and internationally.
-He is a me mber of the IES and has served on the Energy Management Committee for ASHRAE 90.1.
-Steve was part of the development team for the Advanced Lighting Controls Training Program offered in California.
-He has taught lighting for the past 33 years and has been a Contributing Editor of Building Operating Management.
+Steve Mesh has 39 years of experience designing lighting for a variety of projects both domestically and internationally.
+He is a member and former Regional Vice President/Northeast of the IES and has served on the Energy Management Committee for ASHRAE 90.1.
+Steve was part of the development team for the California Advanced Lighting Controls Training Program (CALCTP).
+He has taught lighting and controls for the past 35 years and has been a Contributing Editor of Building Operating Management magazine.